 - Increased program/treatment compliance

 - $500 imposed but suspended fine

-DVC is held on Wednesday’s at 1:30 pm with Judge Jason McCarthy or Judge Jay Knudson presiding over the calendar.
+DVC is held on Mondays at 3:30 pm with Judge Jason McCarthy or Judge Jay Knudson presiding over the calendar.

 The first Domestic Violence Court held its first review hearing on August 15, 2018, with Judge Jason McCarthy presiding.